VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-07-19-Unles-Youre-One-of-These-3-Types-of-Christian-Thats-It.md

   - Caritas
 tags:
   - Caritas
+  - Diversity
   - Representation
-  - Diversity
   - Welcome
   - Woke
 ---

-<sup><sub>Apologies, the '3' isn't about confessions viz.
+<sup><sub>Sorry the '3' isn't about confessions viz.
 Protestant vs. Catholic vs. Orthodox.
 Those are important and interesting differences to discuss (namely Filioque and Apostolic Succession), but that's for another day, study that still lies before me.</sub></sup>

-The '3' is about Christian diversity representation, and (rightly) feeling wronged if you don't fit into one of these 3 boxes.
+The '3' is about Christian [diversity](https://vanitasvanitatum.github.io/tags.html#diversity) [representation](https://vanitasvanitatum.github.io/tags.html#representation), and (rightly) feeling wronged if you don't fit into one of these 3 boxes.
 I'm going to be deliberately negative, edgy, and opinionated.
 I shudder to not include lots of caveats and apologies, and not make triple-sure to preempt and diffuse any offense I might cause.
 You'll see why.

 <br/>